 - Argentine Ants.
 In their native habitat, the floodplains of the Parana river in South America, their numbers are kept in check by the fierce competition from two other native ant species, fire ants and army ants, and because whenever they establish a new colony, genetic mutations result in the different colonies seeing each other as rivals and competing with each other, so their survival hinges on them being highly aggressive.
 When a small number of queens stowed away on human ships and set up new colonies in Madeira and New Orleans, there were no species that could compete with them, and lack of genetic diversity meant that the mutations that make them compete with themselves didn't establish as quickly, meaning they were more likely to co-operate together and form mega-colonies.
 Today, they're the most numerous ant species on earth, have established colonies on six continents, and are displacing and devouring many native ant, invertebrate and plant species in their new environments.
 As an added bonus, they also know how to co-operate with aphids, and aphids that ally with them also profit from their success, growing into swarms that kill off human crops.

 - Bacteria and viruses that are lethal to humans are a variation of this.
 They're typically suited to life inside a specific host species, and they try not to kill the host that provides them with warmth, shelter and nutrition for the same reason humans don't burn their own houses down.
-Measles, tuberculosis and smallpox, for example, are minor nuisances to a cow, but it's their difficulty adapting to human biology that makes them so dangerous if a human gets infected.
+Measles, tuberculosis and smallpox, for example, are minor nuisances to a cow because the inside of a cow's body is their natural habitat — it's their difficulty adapting to human biology that makes them so dangerous if/when a human gets infected.
 And that's just transmission from animals to humans.
 With modern air travel, diseases can spread quickly around the world.
-The COVID-19 pandemic is a spectacular modern example.
+The COVID-19 Pandemic is a spectacular modern example.